mlpack/mlpack/doc/user/load_save.md

      efficient.

    * This function expects all the images to have identical dimensions.
-If this is not the case, iteratively call `CropResizeImages()` with a single image/column in `images`.
+If this is not the case, iteratively call `ResizeCropImages()` with a single image/column in `images`.

-Example usage of the `CropResizeImages()` function on a set of images with different dimensions:
+Example usage of the `ResizeCropImages()` function on a set of images with different dimensions:

 ```c++